Xray-App/xray-zephyr-migration/README.md

 ```

 2. Enter `clean` at the prompt to confirm that you're ready to remove the Zephyr Scale tables from the Xray database.
-1. Once confirmed, the script will remove the Zephyr Scaletables from the Xray database.
+1. Once confirmed, the script will remove the Zephyr Scale tables from the Xray database.

 ### Stopping the Docker container